The Hidden Cost of “I Should Be Grateful”

 And I see this all the time in conversations with friends and clients.

-Those who talk themselves into being grateful for marriages that quietly leave them feeling unseen and unappreciated.
+• Those who talk themselves into being grateful for marriages that quietly leave them feeling unseen and unappreciated.

-Or who tell themselves they should be grateful for jobs (with all the perks and benefits) that always require them to be “on” and available, living in constant reaction mode.
+• Or who tell themselves they should be grateful for jobs (with all the perks and benefits) that always require them to be "on" and available, living in constant reaction mode.

 They search for words that sound like gratitude to explain how they should be feeling.
+But their bodies and facial expressions tell a different story.

+There is a gripping quality to their energy.
+A slight tightening of their muscles.
 And a subtle forcing of the words out of their mouths.

+You can be grateful and frustrated.
+You can be appreciative and disappointed.
 You can love parts of your life and still want more.

+When we pour gratitude on top of frustration without acknowledging it, the frustration does not disappear.
 Instead, it grows.
+Research on emotional suppression consistently shows that pushing feelings down doesn't make them smaller; it amplifies them.
 And we lose trust in ourselves because we begin to disconnect from what we actually want.

-And the cost of that is real.
+And the cost of pretending is real.

 When I finally allowed myself to say, "I am grateful, and it's really hard," something softened inside me.
 My body relaxed.
 My breath deepened.
 I felt more present to my Caribbean experience, not less.
 More appreciative, not less.

 Because gratitude that comes after truth is different.
+It is clean.
+And nourishing.
+It does not ask you to disappear.

-Being grateful does not mean you are not allowed to want more.
 And you are never ungrateful for telling the truth.

 Sometimes the most powerful thing you can do is let someone bear witness to your real experience.
 Not to try and fix it.
 To give yourself the experience of saying it out loud without immediately correcting yourself.
+(This is the same quiet bravery I wrote about in "The Courage to Take Your Seat at the Table.")

 With immense appreciation and gratitude.
 Always.